-B. SCHOOL VISITORS
+B. SCHOOL VISITORS We have new policy on this

 The Board encourages parents/legal guardians and other community members to visit our schools to observe the work of students, teachers and other staff.
 All visitors must first report to the office and obtain authorization for being on school premises.
 The building Principal or their designee is responsible for all persons in the building and on the grounds.